NNKTV28/Tiktok-Multi-tool/README.md

 if  you have windows  terminal, then on settings  set  the default  console  to open is  powershell if you dont have windows  terminal then you can get it here (this is optional, i  suggest this because  you can open many different  consoles  with this program that you get on the windows  store)

-4. Install modules using pip:
+4. Install modules using pip (in powershell):
    <pre>pip install -r requirements.txt</pre>

 5. Make sure you have Google Chrome installed